 As Project Managers in any organisation, many at times, just like Moses in the Bible and the Israelite, you will be faced with the question of who gave you the authority to rule over us?
 Most at times, you will need the cooperation of stakeholders in order to succeed.

 Your project is likely to affect how things are being done in the organisation.
 That is one of the reasons why you need a Project Charter.

 A Project Charter is a document that formally launches and authorizes a new project to start.
 It is a document that gives you the ” Go ahead ” to begin a project and get all the necessary authority you need to succeed in your project.

 A project, in order to succeed, must match what is available in an organisation.
 It must be something that will help the organisation to achieve its goals and objectives.
 It must be something that will help the organisation to achieve its business requirements.

 The Project charter covers all that the Project set to achieve and they are going to do in order to achieve the stated objectives of the project.

-Most at times, the Project Charter is been prepared by the Project Sponsor but at times, this function can be delegated to a Project Manager.
+Most at times, the Project Charter is been prepared by the Project Sponsor but at times, this function can be delegated to a Project Managers.
 Anytime the Project Manager prepares the Project charter, it must be signed by the Project Sponsor before any stakeholder can reckon with it.

 Project Charter, most at times can be published on the Project intranet website for accessibility but it is not a document that is available for everyone.
 It is meant for a specific group of people, most especially the top management.